 Read my post “Has Bali lost its magic?”

-Without having the presumption of being a Bali expert, and despite having spent a limited time exploring the island, I still think I can point out what to do Bali to make the most of it, and suggest the unmissable ones among the things to do in Bali that I have tried.
+Without having the presumption of being a Bali expert, and despite having spent a limited time exploring the island, I still think I can point out what to do Bali to make the most of it, and suggest what the unmissable things to do in Bali are, and share a few travel tips.

 It’s no secret that I love monkeys.
 I get giggly and excited any time I see them or even just hear them as they play, jumping from tree branch to tree branch in the jungle.
-That is why, if I had to give recommendations for what to do in Bali, the first thing that would come to my mind would be to do a guided tour of the Sacred Monkey Forest Sanctuary, in Ubud.
-There are actually three temples in Monkey Forest, but the main attraction to me is by far the macaque monkeys.
+That is why, if I have to give recommendations for what to do in Bali, the first thing that comes to my mind is to do a guided tour of the Sacred Monkey Forest Sanctuary, in Ubud.
+There are actually three temples inside, but the main attraction is by far the long-tailed macaque monkeys.

 Far from being friendly, these monkeys are hungry and quite naughty.
-They steal anything from visitors – from bottles of water to sunglasses.
+They will steal anything from you – from bottles of water to sunglasses.
 In fact, they tried to steal mine right from my face and I had to trick them to get them back.
-Yet, I thought that seeing these little evils playing around, picking fleas off each other and blatantly posing for picture was by far among the things to do in Bali.
+Yet, I thought that seeing these little evils playing around, picking fleas off each other and blatantly posing for picture was by far among the most fun things to do in Bali.

 These are some of the best tours in Bali to see the monkeys: